 Leaning towards keeping a pet

-If you think that for you keeping a pet is important while you are studying then read on.
-Here are eight pets a pet loving student might be allowed to keep in a college dorm for sure.
+If you think that for you keeping a pet is important while you are studying, and you are allowed to do so, then here is a list of pets a student might be allowed to keep in a college dorm for sure.

 Most dorms forbid students to keep large and medium-sized pets like cats and dogs.
 That doesn’t stop students yearning to have a pet.
 And so the desire to have an animal friend at college remains remains strong for many.